-Steven Pessoa has opened his healthy food and drink café - Electric Grubb - on the Tottenham High Road, just five minutes’ walk from Seven Sisters tube.
+Steven Pessoa's healthy food and drink café - Electric Grubb - is on the Tottenham High Road, just five minutes’ walk from Seven Sisters tube.

 “It’s great for Tottenham and I like to think people will say, ‘Wow’ when they walk in,” he told us.

 The café will be open from 10.30am to 9.30pm, Mondays to Thursdays; 10am to 11pm, Fridays; and 10am to 10pm on Saturdays.
 We met the Tottenham born and bred entrepreneur to find out how the Opportunity Investment Fund has benefitted him.

 Why the name?

 My nephew suggested, ‘Grub’ which I liked but then I wondered whether people might associate that with pub grub and think it’s not that healthy.
 And then a friend said, ‘Perhaps call it Electric Grub because food is electric nowadays and if you want to eat healthy and live longer you have to eat electric food!’
 I’m all about eating healthily so I thought that was a good idea and then added another ‘b’ to the ‘Grub’ to make it stand out.

 It’s based on this idea that we have too much acid in our bodies so we need more alkaline to create a better balance.
 We will use a machine that purifies the water we use here to help ensure all our food and drink is the best we are putting into our bodies.
 These machines cost a bit of money but you can’t put a price on your health!

 I love it here and have lived in Tottenham all my life.
 Tottenham has had some ups and downs over the past few decades but it does now feel as though it’s now changing for the better and I want to be a part of that change – we’re on the cusp of something really good.
 It’s a good place to open a business and I’ve noticed more shops and businesses are moving here, particularly to the High Road, a place which I take great pride in.